 Grant workshops provide an opportunity for potential applicants to learn about the grant program and discuss specific project ideas with GLO staff.
-For Cycle 27, the GLO will sponsor two virtual grant workshops for local, regional, and state governments, nonprofit organizations, and public universities.
-Attendance is highly recommended and will be held in partnership with the Coastal Erosion Planning Response Act (CEPRA) program this year.
+For Cycle 28, the GLO will sponsor two physical grant workshops for local, regional, and state governments, nonprofit organizations, and public universities and one virtual workshop.
+Attendance is highly recommended.